I lay on the bed and lost myself in the stories. I liked that. Books were safer than other people anyway.

 Last month, I alluded to my distaste for director Stanley Kubrick.
 He seemed drawn to the baser elements in the books he chose to adapt, and stripped them down accordingly, the worst offender being Lolita.
 Vladimir Nabokov’s most famous novel is known for its unreliable narrator, but even he admits to rationalizing wrongdoing.
 He fails to recognize the humanity of others, like his encounter with a barber grieving the loss of his son.
 It’s only a paragraph, but one of the seemingly innocuous moments the author called the “nerves” of the book (1, 2).
 The death of children or their childhoods is a recurring motif.
 The author predicted many readers would reveal their own apathy: the details they ignore, the inferences they fail to make, and how they gloss over the abuse because they’ve been won over by the narrator, not unlike what sometimes happens with real life offenders.
 Sociopathic characters in works like Fight Club and American Psycho have been similarly embraced.

 “Lolita” (real name, Dolly) gets vilified in Kubrick’s shallow adaptation despite being abducted and sexually abused, and the notion that girls manipulate men who just can’t help themselves persists.
-People sexualize children even as they infantilize grown men.
-Even if a child did attempt to seduce an adult, the adult retains the responsibility to make the adult decision.
+Some people sexualize children even as they infantilize grown men.
+Even if a child did attempt to seduce an adult, the adult has the responsibility to make the adult decision.
 And frankly, that particular form of precociousness suggests prior abuse.
 Only another predator would perceive it as an invitation.

 As much as some people like to claim superiority to other animals, they are the first to blame wrongdoing on an inability to control animal impulses (you don’t actually have to do better when you take being better for granted).
 Then they project their moral failings on everyone else.
 In the spirit of “every accusation is a confession,” it feels like the hysteria over alleged grooming in public schools is being used as an excuse to make children more vulnerable to actual grooming.
 Too many of the same people pushing book bans and harmful legislation also oppose efforts to outlaw child marriage (1, 2 for a couple examples).
 Many are enablers or worse.